9 of the Best Investing Books of All Time

 Best Classic: Security Analysis

 The book “Security Analysis” is considered the bible of investing.
-It was in this book that authors Benjamin Graham and David Dodd coined the terms “margin of safety” and “value investing”.
+Authors Benjamin Graham and David Dodd coined the terms “margin of safety” and “value investing” in this book.

 Although first published in 1934, the book's principles are still relevant today.
 Now in its sixth edition, Security Analysis is enhanced with 200 pages of commentary from some of Wall Street's top money managers.